 ABOUT

-In 1962, Herb Alpert and the Tijuana Brass debuted on the charts with "The Lonely Bull (El Solo Torro)," which became a Top 10 hit.
-This song was followed by a long string of mostly Spanish-themed instrumental hits on both the Adult Contemporary and Pop/Rock charts through 1974 that also included "Taste Of Honey" (1965), "Tijuana Taxi" (1966), "Spanish Flea" (1966), "Casino Royale" (1967), and "A Banda (Ah Bahn-da)" (1967).
-Alpert also released a string of solo hits through 1987, topping the charts with "This Guy's In Love With You" (1968) and "Rise" (1979).
+Herb Alpert & The Tijuana Brass debuted on the Pop/Rock charts in 1962 with "The Lonely Bull (El Solo Torro)," which became a Top 10 hit.
+This smash was followed by a long string of hits on both the Adult Contemporary and Pop/Rock charts that include "Whipped Cream" (1965), "Taste Of Honey" (1965), "Zorba The Greek" (1965), "Tijuana Taxi" (1965), "What Now My Love" (1966), "Spanish Flea" (1966), "The Work Song" (1966), "Flamingo" (1966), "Mame" (1966), "Wade In The Water" (1967), "Casino Royale" (1967), "The Happening" (1967), and "A Banda (Ah Bahn-da)" (1967).
+Alpert had his greatest hits as a solo performer with the sung "This Guy's In Love With You" (1968) and the instrumental "Rise" (1979), which both topped the Adult Contemporary and Pop/Rock charts during their respective years.
+His solo hits, which continued through the late 1980s, also include "Rotation" (1979), "Route 101" (1982), and "Diamonds" (1987, with Janet Jackson and Lisa Keith), the latter of which topped the R&B charts.
+Alpert's final charting song came in 1991 with "North On South St.," an R&B Top 40 hit.

 SONGS